Dermatologic Procedures Course Description

 Dermatologic Procedures is a two-day course.

 Patients expect primary care clinicians to care for skin problems.
 New techniques allow rapid assessment and treatment with less scarring.
 Although often neglected in residency training, various skin procedures can and should be performed daily in your practice.
 Why refer the patients out when you can diagnose and treat most of them?
 This dermatology CME course includes training for common skin procedures, including skin anesthesia, common nerve blocks, skin biopsy techniques, cryosurgery, electrosurgery, surgical excisions/repairs, dermoscopy, and coding.
-Over 1,000 actual clinical slides are used in addition to text to review treatment of lipomas, cysts, warts, skin tags, chalazions, abscesses, actinics, seborrheics, basal cell cancer, squamous cell cancer, malignant melanoma, and much more.
+Over 1,000 actual clinical slides are used in addition to text to review the treatment of lipomas, cysts, warts, skin tags, chalazions, abscesses, actinics, seborrheics, basal cell cancer, squamous cell cancer, malignant melanoma, and much more.

-The first day of the course is dedicated to the performance of the most useful dermatologic procedures.
-This includes understanding the approach to the patient with a skin lesion including providing safe and effective local anesthesia.
-We then learn how to perform skin biopsies including the punch, tangential, and curette/cautery techniques.
+Day 1 starts with an introduction and orientation to the course that maintains a patient-centered focus.
+This is followed by understanding the approach to the patient with a skin lesion, including providing safe and effective local and nerve block anesthesia.
+During this course, participants will learn how to perform skin biopsies, including punch, tangential, and curette/cautery techniques.
 The cryosurgery section provides a review of the use of topical refrigerants, liquid nitrogen, and hand-held cryo units.
-Next, we introduce and practice electrosurgery of lesions using hyfrecators and cutting/coagulation machines.
-As most CME course participants say after seeing electrosurgery: “Amazing!
+This is followed by a review of the most common benign skin conditions.
+The day concludes with an introduction to electrosurgery of lesions using hyfrecators and cutting/coagulation machines, as most CME course participants say after seeing electrosurgery: “Amazing!
 Practical.”
-"Used every day in the office", "These techniques enable treatment of common problems you never thought you would treat; skin lesions, benign nevi, telangiectasias of the face, ingrown toenails, pyogenic granulomas, and more."
-Day one concludes with learning the concepts and performing surgical excisions and repairs.
+"Use this every day in the office."
+"These techniques enable treatment of common problems you never thought you would treat: nevi, tags, warts, pyogenic granulomas, basal cell skin cancers, and more."